 If you have any questions or would like a second, no-obligation, opinion just gets in touch.
 We’ll be happy to help.

 Remove fridge magnets and have nothing hanging on the refrigerator (kids’ artwork, invitations, etc.)

 Clear away small appliances such as toasters and blenders

 No pots or pans on a stovetop

 Remove trash can

-Note: Removing clutter helps to make your home look larger and helps a potential buyer to picture their own belongings in your home.
+Note: Removing clutter helps to make your home look larger and helps potential buyers to picture their belongings in your home.